jakeberv/jakeberv.github.io/_pages/about.md

 *My research integrates data from natural history, ecology, genomics, and paleontology---often through the application of novel computation tools---in order to understand the links between micro- and macroevolution.*

-I have studied groups of birds, mammals, reptiles, amphibians, fishes, and deep-sea invertebrates.
-[Go Directly to Research](https://www.jakeberv.com/research){: .btn--research}
+I have studied groups of birds, mammals, reptiles, amphibians, fishes, and deep-sea invertebrates [Go Directly to Research](https://www.jakeberv.com/research){: .btn--research}

 Since November, 2019, I have been a [Life Sciences Fellow](https://lifescifellows.umich.edu/) at the University of Michigan.
-I am affiliated with the [Department of Ecology and Evolutionary Biology](https://lsa.umich.edu/eeb/people/postdoctoral-fellows/jacob-berv.html), [Earth and Environmental Sciences](https://lsa.umich.edu/earth/research/paleontology.html), and the [University of Michigan Museum of Zoology](https://lsa.umich.edu/ummz).
+I am affiliated with the [Department of Ecology and Evolutionary Biology](https://lsa.umich.edu/eeb/people/postdoctoral-fellows/jacob-berv.html), [Earth and Environmental Sciences](https://lsa.umich.edu/earth/research/paleontology.html), and the [University of Michigan Museum of Zoology](https://lsa.umich.edu/ummz).[Recent Seminar](https://bit.ly/berv_OIST_2022){: .btn--research}

 In February 2023, I was awarded an [Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship](https://midas.umich.edu/ai-in-science/) to further develop my interdisciplinary [research program](https://www.jakeberv.com/research).